-I joined the New Hampshire Community Loan Fund as President and Chief Executive Officer in April 2021.
+Steve Saltzman joined the New Hampshire Community Loan Fund as President and Chief Executive Officer in April 2021.

-Before taking leadership of the LDC, I committed 12 years to the Self-Help Credit Union, where I created and led its food system finance sector and directed its Charter School Loan Fund.
-I hold an M.A. from the University of Virginia and a B.A. from Duke University.
+Steve started his career in community development finance at the Self-Help Credit Union.
+He committed 12 years to the organization, where he created and led its food system finance sector and directed its Charter School Loan Fund.